Mostafa-At-GitHub/MyProjects-At-Udacity/2nd proj - Udacity survey insights/README.md

 ### 2nd Project, tasks short description

-- The project was an intended analysis for extracting insights about Udacity from a survey Data.
+- The project was an intended analysis for extracting insights about Udacity from survey Data.
 - Attached my clean work as one xslx workbook with my insights presentation.

 ### Review highlights for my submission